Venue: Virtual Meeting via Zoom. View directions

 d.
 Appointment of New Members

-There were no new appointments since the previous meeting.
+The Clerk reported that there were no new members since the previous meeting.

 e.
 Notification of Vacancies

 The following vacancies were noted:

 2 Secondary Academy Governor Representatives

 I Nursery Governor Representative

 1 Clifton Diocese Representative